datonis/session_with_mongo/README.md

 session_with_mongo
 ==================

-A easy sample of using session with mongo database on nodejs
+A easy sample of using session with mongo database on Node.js